 I’m going to let you in on a little secret about my home décor.
 This is the recipe for the special sauce: 10 percent stuff from other people’s weddings, 20 percent stuff from my wedding, 10 percent stuff the previous owner left behind, and 60 percent stuff my mother-in-law has passed down, almost as if through a slow but steady IV drip over the years.
 And if you’re wondering, yeah, my house is pretty funky-eclectic-cute in a Midwestern-hipster-farmhouse sort of way.

 What can I say?
 I’m a sentimental person.
 My mother-in-law knows this, so she writes notes about the history of the things she steadily abandons in my basement, and so there they will live until I can abandon them in my own children’s basements.
-I just hope my children will still have the opportunity to have basements and won’t be fighting for survival in a Margaret Atwood dystopia because all the fish are dead and the water’s rotten.
-I mean, I need someone to store great great grandma’s sewing kit; oh, how she loved to sew.
+I just hope my children will still have the opportunity to have basements and won’t be fighting for survival in a Margaret Atwood dystopia because all the fish are dead and the water is rotten.
+I mean, I need somewhere to store great-great-grandma’s sewing kit; oh, how she loved to sew.

 I also hope my kids will keep the many monogrammed koozies, etched glasses, and the array of jewelry I’ve been gifted as a bridesmaid in other people’s weddings.
 Not to mention the robes, designer wallet, and the lavender-scented eye pillow.
 I wish I could say something sarcastic and cutting about how gifts to the wedding party are pointless, but let’s be honest, I absolutely love them.
 When I was brainstorming a list of things I’ve been gifted as a bridesmaid over the years, I felt my heart lighten with fond associations, as if every item were a Horcrux storing a piece of my soul.